-The ultimate guide to 'Mario Kart 8 Deluxe' multiplayer
+How many people can play 'Mario Kart 8 Deluxe'?
+Find out here.

 Check out more Mario Kart 8 Deluxe news, tips and tricks

 If you're anxious to get racing in Mario Kart 8 Deluxe, check out our video gameplay of the first 20 minutes of the game and find out the eight characters the game needs ASAP.
 Check out the best techniques to race with and learn how you can buy the game bundled with the console, including one bundle from Nintendo.
-Find out if we'reexpecting DLC and our initial impressions of the new console it's on from back in January.
 Or you can play Mario Kart 64 on a newer console instead, if you're looking for some nostalgic throwback.
 And when all else fails, back that thang up.